presidentbeef/brat/index.md

 * Download in [zip](http://github.com/presidentbeef/brat/zipball/master) or [tar](http://github.com/presidentbeef/brat/tarball/master) format
 * [Browse](http://github.com/presidentbeef/brat/tree/master) around the source

+## How It Looks

+Here is the Brat 'hello world' program:

+{% highlight javascript %}
+p "Hello, world!"
+{% endhighlight %}

+Here is a slightly more interesting, object-oriented 'hello world':

+{% highlight javascript %}
+world = new
+world.hello! = { p "Hello, world!" }
+world.hello!
+{% endhighlight %}

+Here's one to say hello to you:

+{% highlight javascript %}
+world = new
+world.greet = { name | p "Hello, ", name, "!"}
+print "What is your name? "
+your_name = g
+world.greet your_name
+{% endhighlight %}

 ## Why You Should Use Brat

 An arbitrary number of reasons to use Brat: